 This leaves adults and their toddlers at a crossroads.
 If a toddler isn’t feeling tired, their parents might struggle to get them to climb into bed and sleep.
-If this happens to you and Baby, it can help to incorporate more active play into his daily schedule.
-Making Baby’s lifestyle more active will improve his physical and mental health, and may even leave him all tuckered out when bedtime or nap time rolls around.
+If this happens to you and Baby, it can help to incorporate more active play into her daily schedule.
+Making Baby’s lifestyle more active will improve her physical and mental health, and may even leave her all tuckered out when bedtime or nap time rolls around.
 Here are some ideas for games that are bound to turn Baby into nap time’s #1 fan.

 Walking on bubble wrap